To: Andy Nock, CE of Far North Holdings, and John Carter, Mayor of Far North District Council

 Why is this important?

-Ps: It is possible to NOT build the walls & instead put the money to better use - to projects that bring the hearts and minds of locals together in a positive and constructive way - and to solve the real problems the community is facing as a whole.
-It is also entirely possible to restore the main beach of Paihia without the sea walls.
+It is entirely possible to restore the main beach of Paihia without the sea walls.
+The funding can be put to much better use - to projects that bring the hearts and minds of locals together in a positive and constructive way - and to solve the real problems the community is facing as a whole.